-Whenever it’s the case, the very first step to remove the odor is to thoroughly clean the urine as soon as possible.
+Whenever it’s the case, the very first step to removing the odor is to thoroughly clean the urine as soon as possible.

 The longer you allow it to linger, the worse the smell can get.

-- Using cold water and few paper towels mop the liquid
+- Using cold water and a few paper towels, mop the liquid

-- If possible, use an enzyme-based pet stain and odor remover on the spot for neutralizing the bacteria
+- If possible, use an enzyme-based pet stain and odor remover on the spot to neutralize the bacteria

 For the wood floors that are sealed, a good wooden floor cleaner that’s designed for removing pet odors and stains will work.